Panzer Grenadier series: Workers and Peasants The Red Army at War

 Worker and Peasants the Red Army at War Focuses on the Germans initial battles in Russian in 1941.
 Adds 25 scenarios and 165 counters but requires other games to play.

 Winter Soldiers

 Winter Soldiers.
 More Battle of the Bulge scenarios, kind of bridges the missing scenarios from the two Bulge games; Battle of the Bulge and Elsenborn Ridge.
 Adds 30 scenarios but requires other games to play.

 Tank Battles

 Tank Battles Now out of print but covers mostly Eastern Front battles and a few other unique battles.
 Adds 46 scenarios but requires other games to play.

 Invasion Of Germany

 Invasion Of Germany covers Western Front battles of 1944.
 Adds 48 scenarios but requires other games to play.

 River Fleets

-River Fleets It is a spiral bond book but add both counters and maps, so I listed in this section.
-Adds Serbian, Romanian and Austro-Hungarian counters two maps and 10 scenarios to the series.
-Lot of new river fighting ships/boats as well!
+River Fleets is a spiral bond book but incorporates both counters and maps.
+Adds Serbian, Romanian and Austro-Hungarian counters to maps and 10 scenarios to the series.
+Lots of new river fighting ships/boats are added as well.